Cohomological invariants of hyperelliptic curves of even genus: Description of content

-The first section is dedicated to constructing a theory of Chern classes for Chow groups with coefficients and giving a quick overview of the equivariant theory, which was first introduced in \cite{Guill}.
-The first Chern class of a line bundle $E \rightarrow X$ is constructed explicitly as the composition of the zero section and the retraction $r: C_{\bull}(E) \rightarrow C_{\bull}(X)$ constructed in \cite[sec.9]{Rost}.
-General Chern classes are constructed in the same way as in \cite[Ch.3]{Ful}, using Segre classes.
-All the basic formulas for Chern classes hold with coefficients, and we use them to compute the Chow rings with coefficients of Grassmann bundles.
+In section 2, we define a theory of Chern classes for Chow groups with coefficients, following \cite{ElmanKarpenkoMerkurjev}.
+All the basic formulae for Chern classes hold with coefficients, and we use them to compute the Chow rings with coefficients of Grassmann bundles.

-The last part of the section is dedicated to the equivariant version of the theory.
+The second part of the section is dedicated to the equivariant version of the theory, which was introduced in \cite{Guillot}.
 We show that for a quotient stack the zero codimensional equivariant Chow group with coefficients computes the ring of cohomological invariants.
-We then prepare the tools for the computations in the following sections.
-To see that the whole theory translates to the equivariant setting we can just repeat the proofs used for the ordinary Chow groups in \cite{Equiv}.
-We use the results on Grassmanian bundles to compute the Chow rings with coefficients of $GL_n$ and $SL_n$.
+To see that the whole theory translates to the equivariant setting we can just repeat the proofs used for the ordinary Chow groups in \cite{EdidinGraham}.
+We then compute the Chow rings with coefficients of $\textit{BGL}_n$ and $\textit{BSL}_n$.